John Russell (Australian painter): Training in Europe

 At the age of eighteen, he went to England to take up an engineering apprenticeship.
 In January 1881, following the death of his father, he used the considerable inheritance he received to enroll at the Slade School of Fine Art, University College London, where he studied under Alphonse Legros for three years.
 Russell then went to Paris to study painting under Fernand Cormon.
 His fellow students there included Henri de Toulouse-Lautrec, Émile Bernard, and Dutchman Vincent van Gogh, with whom he formed a lifelong friendship.
 The two artists particularly bonded over being foreigners in the Parisian avant-garde scene.
 They maintained correspondence, and some of Van Gogh's private letters reveal his deep fondness for Russell and his art.

-A portrait of Van Gogh by Russell, painted in 1886, was allegedly Van Gogh's favourite depiction of himself: the Dutch artist even told wrote his brother Theo, ten months before his death, exhorting him to "take good care of my portrait by Russell, which means a lot to me".
+A portrait of Van Gogh by Russell, painted in 1886, was allegedly Van Gogh's favourite depiction of himself: the Dutch artist even wrote to his brother Theo, ten months before his death, exhorting him to "take good care of my portrait by Russell, which means a lot to me".
 The painting of Van Gogh was acquired by the Van Gogh Museum, at Amsterdam in 1938.
 A sheet of portrait drawings of van Gogh is at the Art Gallery of New South Wales.